Parenting Tip: How Not to Embarrass Your Tween from Holy Innocents Episcopal School

 Tweens are often embarrassed by parents because it is the nature of this age group to feel this way.
 Learn how to be a cool parent (and still be in charge) instead.

 Tips for Keeping Family Life in Balance “Mom, you’re embarrassing me!” is something that a parent will often hear come out of the mouth of a tween child.
 Don’t be hurt if this is the case.
 It is important to discover the reasons why a tween thinks that her parents are embarrassing her in the first place.
 Then discover some tips on how not to embarrass a tween, how to cope with the fact that she is growing up quickly, and how to make necessary adjustments in an attitude towards the child so that these apparently embarrassing incidents could be minimized.
 Why a Tween Thinks Parents are Embarrassing in the First Place This is the stage in life when a tween is discovering herself, developing her own likes and dislikes, and starting to have a real social life.
 Top all of these discoveries with the physical changes taking place during puberty, and it is no wonder a tween's life may seem like utter chaos.
 Because so much is happening at once, she may feel confused by her emotions, and look to her peers to see what is acceptable and what is not.
-In the tween's mind, a parent is too old to know how she feels, but friends can relate to her way of thinking.
+In a tween's mind, a parent is too old to know how she feels, but friends can relate to her way of thinking.

 While a parent wants to reach out and be a shoulder to lean on, a tween may find it embarrassing to talk to an adult about certain situations.
 Take for example, when a girl begins to like a boy in school.
 She may find it hard to let a parent know for fear of her feelings being downplayed or even being told she is too young to like anyone.
 This is exactly the reason why a parent needs to know how not to embarrass a tween, but still take an active interest in her life